-5. Heat the broth and vegetables in the pot over medium high and simmer for about 10 minutes, or until liquid is reduced and a thick gravy forms.
+Heat the stock and vegetables in the pot over medium high and simmer for about 10 minutes, or until liquid is reduced and a thick gravy forms (see Chef Tips).

 Before you buy your turkey, measure your Dutch oven.
 Unless it is really large, 7 quarts or more, you may need to buy a smallish breast, so you can be sure it will fit snugly in.